-(UPDATED 12/11/19) Description of Raley Field (soon to be renamed Sutter Health Park), the home of the Sacramento River Cats.
+(Last UPDATED 2/13/2021) Description of Raley Field (renamed Sutter Health Park in 2020), the home of the Sacramento River Cats.

-(Original Post) Raley Field, home of the Sacramento River Cats in West Sacramento is regularly listed as one of minor-league baseball’s best stadiums, but recent improvements have made it even better.
+Raley Field Sutter Health Park, home of the Sacramento River Cats in West Sacramento, is regularly listed as one of minor-league baseball’s best stadiums.
+Recent improvements, however, have made it even better.

-See related post: Sacramento River Cats – AAA Baseball
+See related blog post: Sacramento River Cats – AAA Baseball

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Individual tickets for River Cat games range from $10 to $63.
-Home Run Hill is the $10 general admission grass seating area which is also conveniently located near “Down on the Farm”, the children’s play area.
+Home Run Hill is the $10 general admission grass seating area.
+Home Run Hill is conveniently located near “Down on the Farm”, the children’s play area.

 Down on the Farm has a bounce house, speed pitch, obstacle course, giant slide, and whiffle ball field.
 Small children can enjoy playing in the River Kitty Zone.